PHPWatch/is_countable-polyfill/README.md

    ¯\\_(ツ)_/¯

 **PHP 5.2 compatibility**

 You can even use this simple compat for any PHP version that you'd ever run into.
 For 5.2 or older versions, please just stop using polyfills and just upgrade your PHP version.

+**I get `Warning: count(): Parameter must be an array or an object that implements Countable in %s on line %d` error**

+This is because you called `count()` function on a variable that cannot be counted.
+If you want to check if a given variable is "positive", you should be using `empty()` contruct instead of `count()`.

+PHP 7.3 comes with an `is_iterable` function that helps to mitigate such warnings by checking if the variable is countable first.
+For those who don't have PHP 7.3 yet, this polyfill will add the same functionality in user-land code.